Trundicho/BrowserExtensionPaywallBlocker/README.md

 - zeit.de
 - spiegel.de

-If you want to contribute to support more web pages you are welcome to extend the block-paywall-news.js.
+If you want to contribute to support more web pages you are welcome to extend the block-paywall-news.js and create a branch PR.

 ## Install chrome extension